Eltoon/PlugBot-Enhancements/README.md

 ###Installation###

-To install, create a new bookmark in your favourite browser and copy/paste this to the 'URL/Location' of the bookmark.
+To install, create a new bookmark in your favorite browser and copy/paste this to the 'URL/Location' of the bookmark.
 <pre>javascript:%20(function%20()%20{%20var%20jsCode%20=%20document.createElement('script');%20jsCode.setAttribute('id',%20'plugbot-js');%20jsCode.setAttribute('src',%20'https://raw.github.com/Colgate/PlugBot-Enhancements/master/plugbot-enhanced.js');%20document.body.appendChild(jsCode);%20}());</pre>

 ###Created By###